-With the consent given by the Special Congress of the Theologian Consultors last June 1, and today’s approval by the Cardinals and Bishops, Pope Francis’ approval is all that remains for Elizabeth to be declared “venerable.”
+With the consent given by the Special Congress of the Theologian Consultors on June 1, 2014, and the approval by the Cardinals and Bishops, Pope Francis’ approval is all that remains for Elizabeth to be declared “venerable.”
 Following an eventual miracle to be obtained through her intercession, she would be declared blessed.
 Elizabeth Mary Satoko Kitahara is the first Japanese Servant of God who is recognized by her heroic virtues.
 All others declared up to now, blessed or saints, have been recognized as martyrs.

-Friar Angelo Paleri, Postulator General
+Friar Angelo Paleri, OFM Conv., Postulator General

 ELISABETH MARIA SATOKO KITHARA WAS DECLARED "VENERABLE" ON JANUARY 22, 2015.

 Articles on Satoko Kitahara